rstacruz/til-2013/_drafts/styled-jsx-is-awesome.md

 # CSS-in-JavaScript

 [styled-jsx] has been my preferred way of integrating CSS in JavaScript.
-It lets me write CSS in a more declarative fashion, just like CSS should be.
+It lets me write CSS in a more declarative fashion.
 It leads to code that's easier to understand.

 Before I tell you why I prefer _styled-jsx_, let's learn about some programming concepts&mdash;It'll all make sense later, trust me!